eliegkassouf/eliegkassouf/README.md

 I'm a team player and work well alone (not as fun).

-I leaped into the unknown, becoming the CTO at JobSite360.
+I leaped into the unknown, becoming the Founder/CEO at ExpensePilot.
 The workload was tremendous and seemed impossible for a minute.
 Through hard work and dedication, I see progressive and positive results with each day that passes.

 - Work smart and hard.
 Nothing comes easy! 📚
 - I'm trilingual (English, French, and Arabic).